mmastrac/stylus/docs/src/getting-started/creating-project.md

       └── README.md
 ```

-Once you've created the project, you can run the `stylus run` command to start
+Once you've created the project, you can start the server with the `stylus run` command.
-the server.

 ```bash
 stylus run ~/stylus